Global Executive Ph.D.

-The world we are living in is facing profond evolution and relentless change.
-In this environment of constant change, we need leaders who are visionary and capable of adapting, learning and having a vision.
+The world we are living in is facing profound evolution and relentless change.
+In this environment, we need visionary leaders who are capable of adapting, learning and inspiring others.
 Our programme enables senior executives and business leaders to act as reflective practitioners and to conduct valuable, doctoral-level research on a part-time basis, over three to four years.
-You will benefit from the expertise of ESCP’s international world-class faculty .
+You will benefit from the expertise of ESCP’s international world-class faculty.

 Overview of ESCP Global Executive Ph.D.

 Develop methodological and theoretical skills at a doctoral level

 Apply the skills you have acquired to a concrete industry-relevant problem.
 Participants who successfully complete this paper and all courses from year 1 will be awarded an Executive Masters in Management Research from ESCP Business School.

 Complete a publishable-level research work in your chosen field of expertise.
 The dissertation can take the form of three publishable papers or a monograph.